kamalvasanth/school_management/README.md

 Connect with Mysql database,

-Run migration to get required table,
+Run migration to get required tables,

 Use seeder to add test datas,